vieirads/100DaysOfCode/log.md

 **Thoughts:** I manage to do some of the things that I wanted to do.
 However, I still have much to learn.
 One step at the time.

 **Link to work:** <a href="https://bit.ly/2OGHooJ" target="_blank">Tribute page</a> on codepen (now with some styling :)).

+### Day 19: July 17, 2020

+**Today's Progress:** Worked a bit with div tags and how to make children fit within their parent's limits.

+**Thoughts:** It was hard at first, but I think I am starting to understand how some properties work.

+**Link to work:** no link for this part.